Help! (song): Recording

 The Beatles recorded "Help!" in 12 takes on 13 April 1965 using four-track equipment.
 The first nine takes concentrated on the instrumental backing.
 The descending lead guitar riff that precedes each verse proved to be difficult, so by take 4 it was decided to postpone it for an overdub.
 To guide the later overdub by George Harrison, Lennon thumped the beat on his acoustic guitar body, which can be heard in the final stereo mix.
 Lead and backing vocals were recorded twice onto take 9, along with a tambourine.
 A reduction mix was applied to the two vocal tracks, taking three attempts (takes 10 to 12), freeing up a track for the lead guitar overdub.
 This was the group's first use of two 4-track machines for "bouncing".

 The vocals were re-recorded for the film during a session on 24 May 1965 at CTS Studios, a facility specializing in post-synchronisation.
 In addition to attempting a better vocal performance, the session might have been done to eliminate the tambourine (which had been on the same track as the vocals) since no tambourine appeared in the film sequence.
 With the new vocals, a mono mix was created at CTS Studios which was used for the film soundtrack.
 Mixes for record releases were prepared on 18 June.
-For the mono version, Martin decided to use a mix of the opening chorus of take 12 edited to the remainder of the CTS film mix.
+For the mono version, George Martin decided to use a mix of the opening chorus of take 12 edited to the remainder of the CTS film mix.
 Because all instruments were combined on a single track for the CTS session, it could not be used for a stereo mix, so the stereo mix was made from take 12.

 This film version of the song was only heard on the original VHS releases of the movie, later replaced by the stereo mixes.
 A true release was never issued.
 New mixes were created for releases of the Help!
 CD (1987), the Love album (2006), and the Help!
 DVD (2007).